 Easier than you think and kids and adults both enjoy tearing him up bit by bit and dipping the delicious bread into the hole in his back, filled with your chosen dip?

-We were invited to a friends Halloween party, so of course, we pulled out all the stops to bring some spooky yet tasty nibbles with us!
+We were invited to a friend's Halloween party, so we pulled out all the stops to bring some spooky yet tasty nibbles with us!

 How to make Halloween Spider Bread?